Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 Since enterprise digital transformation is a constant work in progress, it goes beyond technological overhauls—it also encourages adopting a new, more flexible mindset regarding department management, communication, and the way employees interact with their workplace tools.
 Accordingly, if decision-makers want their adopted innovation to drive results, they need to lay some organizational and educational groundwork beforehand.

-Considering these key elements, enterprise digital transformation can be described as a continuous ongoing strategy dedicated to integrating digital technology into the enterprise workflow to improve business processes and provide long-term value to employees.
+Considering these key elements, digital enterprise transformation can be described as a continuous ongoing strategy dedicated to integrating digital technology into the enterprise workflow to improve business processes and provide long-term value to employees.

-Numerous materials speak of the importance of enterprise digital transformation and the value it can bring to the workflow.
+Numerous materials speak of the importance of digital enterprise transformation and the value it can bring to the workflow.
 But, when executives need to make a decision about their growth trajectory, talk is cheap—they want something they can apply to their actual environment and needs.
-In that case, nothing can underline the importance of digital transformation more than the state of the processes within their organization.
+In that case, nothing can underline the importance of digital enterprise transformation more than the state of the processes within their organization.

 All enterprises need growth to exist.
 Digital transformation makes that growth happen.
 Therefore, executives need to keep an eye on the key indicators of their growing pains—once they emerge, it means it's time for change.
 There are many signs to remember, and knowing them all is vital.